volodymyr-barannik/GraphPlot/README.md

-#Spiralus
-This is a simple logarithmic spiral plotting software
+This is a simple logarithmic spiral plotting tool